giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/README.md

-# Sequential minimal optimization
+# Sequential Minimal Optimization

-The main purpose of the project is to analyze the optimization methods, currently emplyed to perform the training of the support vector machines (SVM).
+The main purpose of the project is to analyse the optimization methods currently employed to perform the training of the support vector machines (SVM).

 ## The scope of the project